All Episodes

 No, we're not working on a deportation force.

-Well, Trump said he was gonna build a wall.
+Well, Trump said he was going to build a wall.

-Yeah, I think conditions on the ground determine what you need in in particular areas.
+Yeah, I think conditions on the ground determine what you need in particular areas.

-Some areas you might need a wall, some area you might need double fencing.
+Some areas you might need a wall, some areas you might need double fencing.

 Abdul Razak Ali Artan, the man police say deliberately rammed a car into a group of pedestrians, then got out and started slashing people with a butcher knife.